mygethub-99/mygamefinal/README.md

 2. survive.check_items.
   * Path:'invencheck'
   * Method:'POST'
-  * Parameters:'user.name'
+  * Parameters:'user.name, item.name'
   * Returns:Message contains the inventory for a users item in inventory
-  * Descrip:queries Request body supplies user.name and item.name for query of Inventory entity, then return list of item inventory for a singl user.
+  * Descrip:queries Request body supplies user.name and item.name for query of Inventory entity, then return list of item inventory for a single user.

 survive.craft_item.
-Use this function to craft items needed to survive.
+  * Path:'craft'
+  * Method:'PUT'
+  * Parameters:'user.name, item.name'
+  * Returns:Message telling the user that the item can, or can not be crafted based on the user's current inventory of items.
+  * Descrip:This is the main api in the game.
+It starts game timers, checks to see if an item can be crafted, if a game has been won, and updated the Game entity and Inventory entity is necessary.

 survive.create_user.
-Creates a new user.
+  * Path:'user'
+  * Method:'PUT'
+  * Parameters:'user.email, user.name'
+  * Returns:Message telling the user that their user profile has been saved to the User entity.
+  * Descrip:This api saves the user.email and user.name properties in User entity.

 survive.game_history.
-Gives a history of a players moves for a url safe game key.
-Game key can be found in Datastore Viewer Game entity.
+  * Path:'game/{urlsafe_game_key}/history'
+  * Method:'GET'
+  * Parameters:'urlsafe_game_key'
+  * Returns:Message containing the list of every item crafted by a user during a game.

 survive.get_high_score.
-List out scores of users.
-The number returned score is set by HowManyToQuery input.
+  * Path:'user/userscore'
+  * Method:'POST'
+  * Parameters:'HowManyToQuery'
+  * Returns:Message contains list of player scores in descending order, size of list based on the HowManyQuery input parameter.

 survive.get_user_game.
-Provides a status of a users active game.
+  * Path:'game/get_user_game'
+  * Method:'POST'
+  * Parameters:'user.name'
+  * Returns:Message return a status of the user game by listing Game entity parameters urlsafe_key, game_over, canceled_game, survived, message, and user_name.

 survive.get_user_ranking.
-Returns user ranking in descending order for users with a score greater than 0.
+  * Path:'user/rankingg'
+  * Method:'GET'
+  * Parameters:''
+  * Returns:Message returns, email, name, total_played, and win_percentage of each player with a score > 0.

 survive.howToCraft.
+  * Path:'howtoCraft'
+  * Method:'GET'
+  * Parameters:''
-Provides a list of items, and what is needed to craft each item to survive.
+  * Returns:Message returns a list of items and how to craft them

 survive.new_game.
-Creates a new game for a user.
-Only one active game allowed per user.
+  * Path:'howtoCraft'
+  * Method:'GET'
+  * Parameters:''
+  * Returns:Message returns a list of items and how to craft them

 ### List of api.py module functions.